IndieMasco/TechEdWeek6Assignment/READme.md

   - I've added a video within the `Videos` folder (`FooterIssue.mp4`) showing what I mean for desktop.
   - I've added a image within the `Image` folder (`Mobile2.png`) showing what I mean for mobile.
   - I'm making progress.
 I've got the footer to stay at the bottom, but now it's always in view and overlays the content on the page.
+  - I've fixed the footer by taking it out 😂.
+I really couldn't figure out what was going on with it, but I've left the file there so you could help give me feedback on how I could fix this.

 - I had everything working Thursday evening with no errors, but when I loaded everything up the next day to continue working on it, nothing was showing on the page.
 I kept getting this error in my console (Image below).
 The way I found to solve it was to wrap the part that was throwing the error in `{selectedImage && ()}`.
 But why didn't I have this error Thursday evening, and it only appeared the next morning?
 I was speaking to Will and he said he had the same issue and solved it the same way.